thoughtspot/thoughtspot.github.io/_end-user/search/retrieve-expert-answer.md

 The answer will include any changes the expert made, to get to the answer you were looking for.
 You should review the new answer, to learn from the things the expert did to answer your question.

 Note that the answer is a full fledged ThoughtSpot answer.
-This means that you can pin it to a pinboard, edit it, or share it with others, just like the result of any ThoughtSpot search.
+This means that you can pin it to a Liveboard, edit it, or share it with others, just like the result of any ThoughtSpot search.

 ## Related information